History of Zakynthos: Ottoman Turkish raid (1479)

-Therefore, in the summer of 1479, the Sultan ordered the Bey of Valona, celebrated captain and former Grand Vizier, Gedik Ahmed Pasha, to attack Leonardo III Tocco with 29 ships.
+Therefore, in mid-1479, the Sultan ordered the Bey of Valona, celebrated captain and former Grand Vizier, Gedik Ahmed Pasha, to attack Leonardo III Tocco with 29 ships.
 In early 1479, Gedik Ahmed Pasha had concluded the siege of Scutari resulting in the cessation of that territory to the Ottoman Empire.

 Leonardo III Tocco did not wait the for Turkish invasion.
 He knew that the Venetians were unwilling, and the Neapolitans were incapable, to provide military assistance, and that his own subjects considered him tyrannical.
-Consequently, long before the Gedik Ahmed Pasha appeared, he collected all his portable valuables and fled from Lefkada to the strongest of his castles, Fort St George in Cephalonia.
+Consequently, long before the Gedik Ahmed Pasha appeared, he collected all his portable valuables and fled from Lefkada to his castle in Cephalonia, Fort St George.
 However, he did not trust the garrison stationed there.
-Also, the approaching Ottoman Turks noticed his ship was laden with treasure, so he hastily embarked along with his wife, his son Carlo, and his two brothers on board another Venetian vessel that lay in the harbour across the Ionian Sea to Taranto.
+Also, the approaching Ottomans noticed his ship was laden with treasure, so he hastily embarked along with his wife, his son, and two brothers on board another Venetian vessel to Taranto.
 Thereafter, he proceeded to Naples.

-In the meantime, Gedik Ahmed Pash was being watched by the Venetian admiral, Antonio Loredan as he sailed down the strait between Corfu and the Greek mainland.
+In the meantime, Gedik Ahmed Pasha was being watched by the Venetian admiral, Antonio Loredan as he sailed down the strait between Corfu and the Greek mainland.
 But the Venetian admiral did not dare to disturb Gedik Ahmed Pasha in fear of stoking the continuation of the recently concluded First Venetian-Ottoman Turkish war.
-The Bay of Valona easily captured Vonitza, the last vestige of the old Despotate of Epiros and the islands of Lefkada, Cephalonia, and Ithaca from mid to late August 1479.
+The Bey of Valona easily captured Vonitza, the last vestige of the old Despotate of Epiros and the islands of Lefkada, Cephalonia, and Ithaca from mid to late August 1479.
 He slaughtered the officials who worked for Leonardo III Tocco, burned the Fort of St George of Cephalonia and carried off many islanders to Constantinople to be sold into slavery.
 The destruction was so severe that Ithaca remained uninhabited until the beginning of the next century.

 Detail from Meeting of the Betrothed Couple and the Departure of the Pilgrims by Vittore Carpaccio, 1495.
 Andrea Loredan is seated on the right.

-Gedik Ahmed Pasha then proceeded to attack Zakynthos.
+Pasha then proceeded to attack Zakynthos.
 However, this time he was met by Antonion Loredan.
-The admiral protested that the island was inhabited by Venetian subjects from the Peloponnese and the Ottoman Turkish forces should cease their advances on the island.
+The admiral protested that the island was inhabited by Venetian subjects from the Peloponnese and the Ottoman forces should cease their advances on the island.
 They then astutely hoisted, undoubtedly with the support of the local autochthonous population, the lion-banner of St Mark on the Castle.